 MPI has not received any submissions on customary fishing methods or species taken at any locations near the coastal permit area.
-However, from January 2009 to September 2015, customary authorisations were issued for Port Underwood.
-In the Port Underwood authorisations, blue cod, paua, rock lobster, scallops, rig, kina, butterfish, blue moki, tarkihi, kahawai, flatfish, scallops, hapuku and Pacific oyster were the species collected.
+However, from January 2009 to September 2015, customary authorisations were issued for Pelorus Sound which may include Crail Bay.
+In the Pelorus Sound authorisations, blue cod, paua, rock lobster, scallops, butterfish, blue moki, flatfish, snapper, hapuku and Pacific oyster were the species collected.

-Table 2 below summarises my assessment of the main methods used and species caught and targeted by customary fishers in the area of coastal permit U120642.
-The information is based on submissions, customary authorisations, and the benthic survey (Davidson, 2012) of the site and other information.

-48 As shown, I consider that, based on methods used by recreational fishers, the methods most probably used by customary fishers at the coastal permit area are stationary and mobile rod/line methods, set netting, long lining, and perhaps a small amount of diving.
-I also consider that the species most likely to be taken by customary fishers are tarakihi, flatfish, rig and kahawai.
-It is unlikely that there is much customary fishing in the coastal permit area.
+47 Table 2 below summarises my assessment of the main methods used and species caught and targeted by customary fishers in the area of coastal permit U150785.
+The information is based on submissions, customary authorisations, and the benthic survey (Davidson, 2015) of the site and other information.
+I consider that, based on methods used by recreational fishers, the methods most probably used by customary fishers at the coastal permit area are stationary and mobile rod/line methods, set netting, long lining, and perhaps a small amount of diving.

-&lt;sup>7 The eight iwi, collectively known as Te Tau Ihu o Te Waka o Maui (Te Tau Ihu Iwi), include those recently settled with a deed of agreement to be included in the definition of tangata whenua in regulation 2 of the Fisheries (South Island Customary Fishing) Regulations 1999: the whānau, hapu or iwi that hold manawhenua manamoana over a particular area and are represented by 1.
-Ngati Apa ki Te Ra Ro Trust; or 2.
-Ngati Koata Iwi Trust; or 3.
-Ngati Tama ki Te Waipounamu Trust; or 4.
+7 The eight iwi, collectively known as Te Tau Ihu o Te Waka o Maui (Te Tau Ihu Iwi), include those recently settled with a deed of agreement to be included in the definition of tangata whenua in regulation 2 of the Fisheries (South Island Customary Fishing) Regulations 1999: the whānau, hapu or iwi that hold manawhenua manamoana over a particular area and are represented by 1.
+Ngati Apa ki Te Ra Ro Trust; or 2.Ngati Koata Iwi Trust; or 3.Ngati Tama ki Te Waipounamu Trust; or 4.
 Te Atiawa o Te Waka a Maui trust; or 5.
 Te runanga o Ngati kuia Trust; or 6.
 Te Runanga o Ngati Rarua; or 7.
 Te Runanga a Rangitane o Wairau; and 8.
-Te Runanga o Toa Rangatira Inc.
+Te Runanga o Toa Rangatira Incorporated.

-&lt;sup>8 Because the notification is in dispute, customary authorisations for the top of the South Island are issued under regulations 50 and 51 of the Amateur Regulations.
+8 Because the notification is in dispute, customary authorisations for the top of the South Island are issued under regulations 50 and 51 of the Amateur Regulations.

-Table 2: Customary fishing methods used and species caught or targeted at the area of coastal permit U120642 based on submissions, customary authorisations, the benthic survey of the site and other information.
+Table 2: Customary fishing methods used and species caught or targeted at the area of coastal permit U150785 based on submissions, customary authorisations, the benthic survey of the site and other information.

-Source of information Submissions Customary authorisations Other information My assessment Methods used No submissions Chasties included in sustament.
-No species that are typically taken by hand gathering were observed at the coastal permit area by Davidson (2012) Stationary and mobile rod/line methods, diving and longlining are the most commonly used methods at the site Species included in customary authorisations include those typically gathered by diving and hand gathering Stationary and mobile rod/line methods, drag netting, diving and longlining are the most common recreational fishing methods used at the site, and customary fishers may also use these methods Species caught or targeted No submissions Paua, rock lobster, kina, butterfish, blue moki, blue cod, rig, tarakihi, kahawai, flatfish, scallops It is unlikely that paua, blue cod, rock lobster, butterfish, kina and blue moki are found over the reef-free and sporadic algae substrate at the coastal permit area No scallops were observed by Davidson (2012) The benthic survey (Davidson, 2012) suggests the specific coastal permit area does not contain habitat to support the shellfish species listed as taken in the customary authorisation documentation Tarakihi, kahawai, flatfish and rig could be taken by customary fishers in the coastal permit area.
-It is unlikely that there is much customary fishing in the coastal permit area
+] Source of information Submissions Customary authorisations Other information My assessment No species that are typically taken by hand gathering were observed at the coastal permit area by Davidson (2015) Stationary and mobile rod/line Methods used No submissions N/A Stationary and mobile rod/line methods, set netting, diving and longlining are the most common recreational fishing methods used at the site so customary fishers may also use these methods methods, set netting, diving and longlining are the most commonly use methods at the site Species caught or targeted No submissions Blue cod, paua, rock lobster, scallops, butterfish, blue moki, flatfish, snapper, hapuku and Pacific oyster It is unlikely that paua, blue cod, rock lobster, butterfish, blue moki and Pacific oyster are found over the reef-free and algae-free substrate at the coastal permit area No scallops were observed by Davidson (2015) The coastal permit area is likely to be Flatfish and snapper could be taken by customary fishers in the coastal permit area.
+It is unlikely that there is much customary fishing in the coastal permit area too shallow for fishing for hapuku